amvmoc/BrainWorx/EMAIL_PROTOCOL.md

 1. The `send-adhd710-teacher-invitation` function was incorrectly created using Resend API instead of Gmail.
 This caused a production failure where teacher invitations could not be sent because `RESEND_API_KEY` was not configured.

 2. The `send-adhd710-reports` function was initially only sending a simple email notification to franchise owners with a link, instead of the comprehensive coach report embedded in the email.
 This was corrected to send the full detailed HTML report.

+On 2025-12-22:
+1. Fixed coupon redemption issue: Added mapping for `'adhd-710-caregiver'` → `'adhd710'` so teachers can successfully redeem their invitation coupons.

+2. Fixed parent and teacher email reports: Both parent and teacher now receive the FULL "Parent Summary Report" embedded in the email body (not just a link).
+This matches the format from `ADHD710ParentReport.tsx` component and includes:
+   - All 10 NIPP patterns with scores and progress bars
+   - Home vs school comparisons
+   - Guidance for parents
+   - Score legend

+3. Confirmed franchise owner receives the comprehensive coach report with clinical interpretation, discrepancy analysis, and coaching recommendations.

 This protocol document ensures these mistakes never happen again.